Understanding the Civil Rights Movement

 Westin Jackson Hotel (D)

 Our morning begins at the Medgar Evers Home Museum, where Evers lived and was later assassinated in 1963.
-Walk through the home, which has been restored to the way it looked in 1963.
-End the morning at Malaco Records, an American independent record label based in Jackson, that has been the home of various major blues and gospel acts.
+Continue to Malaco Records, an American independent record label based in Jackson, that has been the home of various major blues and gospel acts.
 Stop by the Big Apple Inn, where we will meet with the owner, Geno Lee, whose unique delicacy, Pig’s Ear Sandwich, has attracted the likes of BB King and even President Obama.
 Explore Farish Street with a local business owner, passing by the Collins Funeral Home, where a throng of 4,000 mourners marched after the death of Medgar Evers.
-Lunch at a local restaurant.
-Meet with Dr. Robert Luckett, Director of the Margaret Walker Center at the COFO Civil Rights Education Center.
-Enjoy a special dinner at Frank Jones Corner with a private performance by a local Blues musician.
+After lunch, we meet with Dr. Robert Luckett, Director of the Margaret Walker Center at the COFO Civil Rights Education Center.
+After time to freshen up we have dinner in a private location, with music from a local Blues musician.